-The UAE Central Bank defines large exposures as any funded on-or-off balance sheet exposure to a single borrower or group of related borrowers exceeding prescribed limits.
+The UAE Central Bank defines large exposures as any funded or unfunded exposures (less provisions, cash collaterals and deposits under lien) to a single borrower or group of related borrowers exceeding prescribed limits.
 The large exposure limits (defined as a percentage of the bank's capital base) were previously as follows:

-- to a single borrower or group of borrowers 7 per cent.; - to a shareholder of the bank holding more than 5 per cent. of the bank's capital 7 per cent.; - overseas interbank exposures 30 per cent.
-(UAE interbank exposures are subject to a 25 per cent. limit if their maturity is over one year, otherwise they are exempt from the regulations); - to the bank's parent company, subsidiaries or affiliates 20 per cent.
-(60 per cent. for all such exposures in aggregate); and - to Board members 5 per cent.
+- (a) to a single borrower or group of borrowers 7 per cent.; - (b) to a shareholder of the bank holding more than 5 per cent. of the bank's capital 7 per cent.; - (c) overseas interbank exposures 30 per cent.
+(UAE interbank exposures are subject to a 25 per cent. limit if their maturity is over one year, otherwise they are exempt from the regulations); - (d) to the bank's parent company, subsidiaries or affiliates 20 per cent.
+(60 per cent. for all such exposures in aggregate); and - (e) to board members 5 per cent.
 (25 per cent. for all such exposures in aggregate).

-However, on 4 April 2012, the UAE Central Bank published a circular (the 2012 Large Exposure Limits Circular) amending certain of the large exposure limits set out above.
-The 2012 Large Exposure Limits Circular is effective as of its date and UAE banks were given until 30 September 2012 to meet the revised limits set out therein.
-The 2012 Large Exposure Limits Circular introduced new limits of 100 per cent. of the bank's capital base for all lending to UAE local governments and their non-commercial entities, together with a 25 per cent. limit to any single such borrower.
-Set out below is a table showing a summary of the changes introduced by the 2012 Large Exposure Limits Circular (defined as a percentage of the bank's capital base calculated under Basel II):
+On 11 November 2013, the UAE Central Bank published the Large Exposure Notice amending certain of the large exposure limits set out above.
+The Large Exposure Notice was published in the Official Gazette on 30 December 2013 and entered into force on 30 January 2014.
+The Large Exposure Notice introduced new limits of 100 per cent. of the bank's capital base for all lending to UAE local governments and their non-commercial entities, together with a 25 per cent. limit to any single such non-commercial entity.
+Exposures above these limits are subject to approval by the UAE Central Bank.
+Set out below is a table showing a summary of the changes introduced by the Large Exposure Notice (defined as a percentage of the bank's capital base calculated under Basel II):

-New Limit Individual Aggregate Old Limit Individual Aggregate UAE Federal Government and their non-commercial entities Exempt Exempt Exempt Exempt UAE local government and their non-commercial entities 25% 100% Exempt Exempt Commercial entities of UAE Federal 25%; max Government and UAE local government 15% funded 100% 25% None Commercial or other (non-commercial) 25%; max private sector entities and individuals 10% funded None 7% None Shareholders who own 5 per cent. or more 20%; max 50% max of the bank's capital and related entities 10% funded 25% funded 7% None Exposure to bank's subsidiaries and affiliates 10% 25% 20% 60% Board members (funded and unfunded) 5% 25% 5% 25%
+New Limit Old Limit

+Individual Aggregate Individual Aggregate

+UAE federal government and

+their non-commercial entities Exempt Exempt Exempt Exempt

+UAE local government and their • • • •

+non-commercial entities No cap for UAE

+local government;

+25% for each

+non- -commercial entity 100% Exempt Exempt

+Commercial entities of UAE

+federal government and

+UAE local government 25% 100% 25% None

+Commercial or other

+(non-commercial) private

+sector entities and individuals 25% max None 7% None

+Shareholders who own

+5 per cent. or more of

+the bank's capital and

+related entities 20% 50% 7% None

+Exposure to bank's subsidiaries

+and affiliates 10% 25% 20% 60%

+Board members 5% 25% 5% 25%